craigcondit/randomcoder-website/README.md

 Java and related web technologies, because that is where I spend most of my time.

-Much of what you find here and in the associated randomcoder-* libraries is code that I find myself writing and re-writing for nearly every project I work on.
+Much of what you find here and in the associated randomcoder libraries is code that I find myself writing and re-writing for nearly every project I work on.
 My hope is that others may be able to use my "wheels" without re-inventing their own.